compiuta-origin/python-project-boilerplate/README.md

 We kept this project simple on purpose, it is intended as a starting point for any Python project: ML packages, backend microservices or whatever the best programming language in the world (🐍) is awesome for!
 For example, [we](https://www.compiuta.com)'ve used it to bootstrap multiple [Connhex](https://www.connhex.com) services.

-This project was developed using the so-called `src layout`: see [here](https://packaging.python.org/en/latest/discussions/src-layout-vs-flat-layout/) for more details.
+This project was developed using [uv](https://docs.astral.sh/uv) package manager.
+In particular, we used the [uv packaged application concept](https://docs.astral.sh/uv/concepts/projects/#packaged-applications).

 ## ✨ Features